 It should be noted that these cannot be considered full blown criminal records, but more so jail records and police reports.
 They can still however be sought when attempting to make a determination of an individual’s run in with the law.
 The process of running a free criminal record check with the sheriff’s office was outlined earlier.

-Citizens can obtain criminal records in Illinois from the Illinois State Police that operates a public criminal records web portal known as the Criminal History Information Response Process (CHIRP).
+Citizens can obtain criminal records in IL from the Illinois State Police that operates a public criminal records web portal known as the Criminal History Information Response Process (CHIRP).10

 The process for obtaining criminal records through CHIRP is below.

-4. They should then follow these instructions to complete the Criminal History Information Response Process which includes registering at the CHIRP site, logging in and creating a new inquiry to initiate a background check.7
+- They should then follow these instructions to complete the Criminal History Information Response Process which includes registering at the CHIRP site, logging in and creating a new inquiry to initiate a background check.

-• Fee Applicant—Fee applicant checks are both State and FBI criminal history and fingerprints are required for this submission.
+- Fee Applicant—Fee applicant checks are both State and FBI criminal history and fingerprints are required for this submission.
 This type of check will require consent.
-Finger based queries are $20.00 for paper documents and $15.00 for electronic records
+Fingerprint-based queries are $20.00 for paper documents and $15.00 for electronic records

-6. Fingerprints for background checks can be obtained using live scan from these approved fingerprint vendors list.
-A copy of the fingerprints taken should be retained in case an issue arises.8
+- Fingerprints for background checks can be obtained using live scan from these approved fingerprint vendors list.
+A copy of the fingerprints taken should be retained in case an issue arises.

 Springfield, IL 62703